frictionlessdata/datapackage/tabular-data-resource/README.md

+---
 title: Tabular Data Resource
----
 slug: tabular-data-resource
----
-mediatype: application/vnd.dataresource+json
----
 version: 1.0-rc.2
----
+created: 15 December 2017
 updated: 2 May 2017
----
-created: 15 December 2017
----
+mediatype: application/vnd.dataresource+json
 descriptor: dataresource.json
----
-abstract:

-A simple format to describe a single tabular data resource such as a CSV file.
+abstract: A simple format to describe a single tabular data resource such as a CSV file.
 It includes support both for metadata such as author and title and a schema to describe the data, for example the types of the fields/columns in the data.
 ---
-body:

-## Introduction
+# Introduction

 A **Tabular Data Resource** is a type of [Data Resource][dr] specialized for describing tabular data like CSV files or spreadsheets.